material-components/material-components-web/packages/mdc-tooltip/README.md

 A threshold distance of 32px is expected to be maintained between the tooltip and the viewport edge.
-A valid tooltip position is calculated based on which of the position options (start, center, or end) maintain this threshold.
+A valid tooltip position is calculated based on which of the position options (start, center, or end for x-axis alignment and above or below for y-axis alignment) maintain this threshold.
 If all possible alignment options violate the threshold, then a valid tooltip position is one that does not collide with the viewport.

 A user specified position is honored only if the specified position is considered valid based on the logic outlined above.